 In due course of time, revolutionary government came and introduced laws to improve the lives of women.
-For example - Many state schools were created, schooling was made compulsory for all girls, marriage against the will of girl was prohibited, divorce was made legal and could be applied for by both women and men, they could train for jobs, could run businesses, could become artists.
+For example, many state schools were created, schooling was made compulsory for all girls, marriage against the will of girl was prohibited, divorce was made legal and could be applied for by both women and men, they could train for jobs, could run businesses, become artists.
 But to get the voting rights women had to struggle for about next two hundred years in many countries including France.
 Finally, women got right to vote in the year of 1946 in France.

 However, the slavery began to be criticized in France.
 But even National Assembly could not pass any law to end of slavery in the fear of repercussion from businessmen who were mainly in slave trade.

 By coming in power, Jacobins abolished the system of slavery in the French colonies, which was one of the greatest social reforms in their reign.
-But Napoleon again introduced the slavery system.
-And finally slavery was abolished in French colonies in 1848.
+But slavery was reintroduced by Napoleon.
+Finally, slavery was abolished in French colonies in 1848.

 The French Revolution is a watershed development in the modern history.
 French Revolution not only had a long lasting impact on the French society but also on the whole world.
 The modern ideas of popular democracy had its roots in France.
-Similarly, the idea of nation states; as we know them; began with French Revolution.
-The national movements in various colonies; including India, Indo-China and South Africa were greatly influenced by the developments in French Revolution.
+Similarly, the idea of nation states (as we know them) began with French Revolution.
+The national movements in various colonies were greatly influenced by the developments in French Revolution.

 Copyright © excellup 2014